 The design of Sentinel-1 with its focus on reliability, operational stability, global coverage and quick data delivery is expected to enable the development of new applications and meet the evolving needs of Copernicus.

 Sentinel-1 is the result of close collaboration between the ESA, the European Commission, industry, service providers and data users.
 Designed and built by a consortium of around 60 companies led by Thales Alenia Space and Airbus Defence and Space, it is an outstanding example of Europe’s technological excellence.

-Sentinel-1A was launched on 3 April 2014 on a Soyuz rocket from Europe's Spaceport in French Guiana.
+Sentinel-1A was launched on 3 April 2014 and Sentinel-1B on 25 April 2016.
+Both were taken into orbit on a Soyuz rocket from Europe's Spaceport in French Guiana.